Growing Our Economy

 Tax dodging by large multinational corporations is not a victimless offense.
 The failure to close these tax loopholes means we are forced to borrow more from foreign creditors, like China and Saudi Arabia, or make hard-working families and small businesses pay the difference.

 I have been a strong advocate for closing tax loopholes that allow multinational corporations to avoid paying their fair share.
 If they do not pay their fair share, it puts a greater burden on small businesses and families.
-Legislation I have offered would crack down on the abuse of offshore tax havens and curb incentives for shipping U.S. jobs and profits overseas.
+Legislation I have offered, such as the Stop Tax Haven Abuse Act and the Corporate EXIT Fairness Act, would crack down on the abuse of offshore tax havens and curb incentives for shipping U.S. jobs and profits overseas.

 American Families Need a Safety Net

 Our system is not ready for the next recession.
 Economics experts know that during periods of prosperity and growth, we must ensure that our unemployment insurance system is ready for the next recession.
 Unless we are, the problems will only intensify.
 Well-functioning unemployment insurance is our first line of defense in keeping economic downturns from spreading or worsening.
 Recent recessions would have been far worse without unemployment insurance, including the extended benefits that my colleagues and I fought to continue until jobs were available.
 We need more action from Congress to ensure this vital protection is there when our constituents need it most.

 With my strong support, Congress enacted legislation to create the Consumer Financial Protection Bureau, a powerful consumer advocate.
 Consumers need protection from financial predators.
 When your family is counting on something--a home, a job, or a retirement plan--we should not let big government get in your way, but neither should we let other powerful forces, such as Wall Street banks, health insurance monopolies, or pharmaceutical giants, interfere.

 Opposition to Bank Bailouts